JayVanSchaick/Utilities/README.md

 # Utilities
-A List of common utilities I use.
+A List of common utilities I use in my projects.